JonaEnz/tailscale-restic-proxy/README.md

 # Tailscale Restic Proxy
 An authentication proxy for the restic rest server using the Tailscale local client.

+## Project status
+✅ 🐶 Under active use by developer

 ## Features
 - Backups by Tailscale user or node without passwords
 - Compatible with Headscale